kibi-network/Kixt/-/Transmissions/index.md

 `16 IDLE`

 : A meaningless transmission character.
-  Unlike `00 NULL`, this character should not be ignored.
+  Unlike `00 NULL`, this character should not be ignored, and is not valid in every location (for example, inside of [headers][header] or [texts][text]).
-  However, it is given no meaning by this specification.
+  However, it is given no particular meaning by this specification.

 `17 BREAK`